jkbhagatio/mini/paper/paper_outline.md

 - Emphasize that MINI:

-    - Simple to understand, implement, and use (highlight in paper)
+    - Simple to understand, implement, and user-friendly (highlight in paper)

     - Shines in ethological / exploratory settings: "feature discovery" (highlight in paper)

+        - Gives you a latent ready to explore, in contrast to CEBRA and other methods, which requires you to segment a latent space, for example

+            - A difference between mapping individual latents, and mapping areas in the latent space.

     - Reveals interpretable latents (highlight in paper)